SpaceCHI 2026 at the NASA Ames Research Center,

 Contact

-For questions regarding submissions and other conference matters, please contact the co-chairs Leonie Bensch or Tommy Nilsson.
+For questions regarding submissions and other conference matters, please contact co-chairs Tommy Nilsson or Valentina Sumini.
 We normally respond to enquiries within hours.
 If you have not heard back from us, please check your spam folder.

 Steering Committee